 About the Stitch Combo

-So this stitch is a variation of a stitch called the 3-Strand Zigzag.
+So this stitch is called the 3-Strand Zigzag.
 It uses a combination of Double Treble crochet stitches to create a zigzagging effect.
 These little zigzags remind me of the peaks and valleys of a mountain range.
-With some slight adjustments, I nicknamed this stitch, the Mountain Stitch, to be used in the Pineapple & Pine Scarves.
+With some slight adjustments, I nicknamed this stitch, the Mountain Stitch, to be used in the Pineapple & Pine Cowl and the Pineapple & Pine Beanie.

 This “stitch” is actually a combination of stitches.
-You’ll need to know three stitches to complete this combo: double treble crochet, half double crochet, and chain.
+You’ll need to know three stitches to complete this combo: chain, half double crochet, and double treble crochet.

 Double Treble